Hendrick Tejonihokarawa: 1710 Visit to London

-In turn, Queen Anne had asked Tejonihokarawa for help in resettling Palatine German refugees in New York.
+Furthermore, Queen Anne had asked Tejonihokarawa for help resettling Palatine German refugees living in the Hudson Valley.
 They had been working at English camps in the Hudson Valley to pay off their passage to the colony and wanted their own lands.
-Through Governor Robert Hunter, Tejonihokarawa offered Mohawk land in his territory to the refugees, some of whom took land near Schoharie Creek.
+Through Governor Robert Hunter, Tejonihokarawa offered Mohawk land in his territory to the refugees, some of whom took land near Schoharie Creek in the Autumn of 1712.